SrivastavaLab-ICL/PPMS/README.md

-# How to run PEMS with command line in linux:
+# How to run PPMS with command line in linux:
-If you would like to run PEMS use linux command line, go to PEMS_command_version folder and use the .sh file there to run PEMS.
+If you would like to run PPMS use linux command line, go to PPMS_command_version folder and use the .sh file there to run PPMS.

-**To run PEMS with command line in linux, you also need:**
+**To run PPMS with command line in linux, you also need:**

 python3